 Q. When can I book a single day of heli-skiing?

 A. For booking an individual weekend day, you can book at anytime.
-Weekdays are available to book within 30 days of the trip.
-We hold these seats to be able to continue to offer our 5 day packages.
+Weekdays are available to book once we are within 30 days of the trip, if available.
+We offer 5-Day packages Monday-Friday.

 Q. Do I have to jump out of the helicopter?

 A. No one is allowed to jump out of the helicopter.

 Q. Can a guest or guests fly home early during a full ski day?

 A. Yes, it is possible but typically only in an emergency.
 There is an extraction fee if you do not come out on a fuel run.

 A. No. Guests should purchase their own insurance coverage.
 Usually guest travel insurance policies do not cover weather related curtailment of the heli-skiing program.
 We recommend looking into Travel Guard insurance or contacting your local travel agent.

 A. Guests can pre-purchase snow cat back-up for $50 per day based on availability.
 This upfront cost would guarantee you a seat in a snowcat for every day of the trip.
 Therefore if we do not fly, you would go cat skiing.
 If you are a package guest, 7,000 vertical feet will be deducted from your total package vertical.
 If you are a day guest, you will be refunded the difference between a heli day and a snowcat day.